 The island's thermal stations are by no means the only attraction and, if lolling in mud is not your scene, Ischia has many fabulous beaches where you can enjoy the sun and swim in the wonderfully warm Mediterranean sea which washes its shores.
 In addition to the famous San Montano, Maronti and Lido beaches, there is a host of small, secluded coves and inlets, many of which are only accessible from the sea.

 The picturesque fishing district of Ischia Porto is a major tourist attraction, as is the magnificent Castello Aragonese: built by Alfonso of Aragon in the mid 15th century.
 Constructed on a little islet, the site of a number of previous strongholds, the imposing 113meter high castle is linked to the old district of Celsa by way of a 722ft long bridge.

-Boat connections between Capri, Ischia and Procida operate exclusively during the summer season and even then on a once or twice daily basis only.
-As an alternative, travelers can head first to Naples, before boarding a second hydrofoil to the island of their choice.
+Ferry connections between Capri, Ischia and Procida operate exclusively during the summer season and even then on a once or twice daily basis only.
+As an alternative, travelers can head first to Naples before boarding a second ferry to the island of their choice.